lucasb-eyer/libheatmap/README.md

 ======================================

 Yep.
-This library is meant to be embedded in larger things or used from higher- level languages, all of which have their own image file creation idiosyncraties.
+This library is meant to be embedded in larger things or used from higher- level languages, all of which have their own image file creation idiosyncracies.
 I love tiny, self-contained libraries that play well (i.e. simply don't play) with their environment.